Noah Taguta Biography: Wives, Relationship with Zanu-PF, Death -Pindula, Local Knowledge

 Wives

 It was said that Taguta had over 100 wives, some of them under the legal age of marriage in Zimbabwe.[1]
-However when he died, Noah Taguta's son said his father had 25 wives and 120 children.[2]
+However when he died, Noah Taguta's son said his father had 25 wives and 125 children.[3]
+Noah Taguta also survived by 300 grandchildren and 40 great-grandchildren.
+Most of his widows were between 60 and 70, with the youngest in her 30s.
+His youngest child was around five years old.[2]

 Children